 Security investigations involving cloud-native workloads can be complex because there are multiple, distributed components communicating via API.
 Effective security investigations require a monitoring architecture that is distributed, can scale according to workloads, and provides sufficient data retention.

 In a cloud-native environment, you could have OpenShift, Kubernetes, Google GKE, Amazon EKS, ECS, or similar services orchestrating your container workloads.
 You may also use Puppet, Ansible, or Chef to automate deployments.

 A monitoring solution should smoothly integrate with these components.
 In many cases, cloud-native monitoring solutions will provide the option of deploying an agent within a container cluster or alongside serverless functions—a necessity for the cloud-native environment.

-Calico offers powerful features for cloud-native monitoring and observability.
+Calico offers powerful features for cloud-native monitoring and full-stack observability.
 These include: